naymspace/backpex/guides/get_started/installation.md

 </Backpex.HTML.Layout.app_shell>
 ```

-These assigns (`@current_theme`, `@sidebar_open`, `@sidebar_section_states`, `@preferences_identity`) are populated by `Backpex.InitAssigns` — see [Add resource routes](#add-resource-routes) below for setup.
+These assigns (`@current_theme`, `@sidebar_open`, `@sidebar_section_states`, `@preferences_scope`) are populated by `Backpex.InitAssigns` — see [Add resource routes](#add-resource-routes) below for setup.

-`@preferences_identity` is an opaque fingerprint of the user the preferences belong to.
-Backpex renders it into the page so the browser can tell whose unacknowledged preference writes it is holding — and drop them when the user changes.
-Pass it through; without it Backpex disables the pending-cookie fast path, so a toggle-and-reload inside the write's round trip may initially render the previous stored value (see [Why the client sometimes overrides the server](../live_resource/user-preferences.md#why-the-client-sometimes-overrides-the-server)).
+`@preferences_scope` is an opaque fingerprint of the complete namespace the
+preferences belong to, such as a user inside a tenant.
+Backpex renders it into
+the page so the browser can drop unacknowledged writes when that scope changes.
+Pass it through; without it Backpex disables the pending-cookie fast path, so a
+toggle-and-reload inside the write's round trip may initially render the
+previous stored value (see [Why the client sometimes overrides the server](../live_resource/user-preferences.md#why-the-client-sometimes-overrides-the-server)).

 In addition we recommend to add a bodyless function definition and to configure declarative assigns for your layout component.